Snowflake Query Acceleration Service 101: Speed Up Queries (2025)

 What is the difference between Snowflake Query Acceleration Service (QAS) and Multi Cluster Warehouse (MCW)?

-Snowflake QAS accelerates individual queries by temporarily provisioning additional virtual warehouses to provide extra compute resources for just those specific queries needing it.
-In contrast, a Multi-Cluster Warehouse MCW isolates different workloads across multiple permanent clusters optimized specifically for those workloads.
-This enables concurrency, workload isolation, and optimization across diverse workloads with differing performance needs.
+Snowflake QAS accelerates individual queries by temporarily provisioning additional virtual warehouses to provide extra compute resources for just those specific queries.
+In contrast, a Multi-Cluster Warehouse (MCW) isolates different workloads across multiple permanent clusters optimized specifically for those workloads to enable concurrency.